Papadope-zz/JavaScriptProject/README.md

 # JavaScriptProject

-Trivago demo assignment No5.
+<p style="color: red;">Trivago demo assignment No5.
 Made with bootstrap, JS, CSS, HTML.
-Basic Javascript functionality with filters and a search bar.
+Basic Javascript functionality with filters and a search bar.</p>

+<h5>with the valuable help of :</h5>
+<a href="https://github.com/AjiStone23">Panagiotis Baroutas</a>